Combinatorial generation via permutation languages. III. Rectangulations: Introduction

 \subsection{Related work}

 There has been some prior work on generating a few special classes of rectangulations, all based on Avis and Fukuda's reverse search method~\cite{MR1380066}.
 Specifically, Nakano~\cite{MR1917735} described a CAT generation algorithm for generic rectangulations, which does not produce a Gray code, however.
 This algorithm has been adapted by Takagi and Nakano~\cite{DBLP:journals/scjapan/TakagiN04} to generate generic rectangulations with bounds on the number of rectangles that do not touch the outer face.
-Yoshii, Chigira, Yamanaka and Nakano~\cite{DBLP:journals/ieicet/YoshiiCYN06} gave a Gray code for diagonal rectangulations based on a generating tree that is different from ours, resulting in a loopless algorithm.
-Their Gray code changes at most 3 edges of the rectangulation in each step, whereas our algorithm changes only 1~edge in each step for diagonal rectangulations and generic rectangulations.
+Yoshii, Chigira, Yamanaka and Nakano~\cite{DBLP:journals/ieicet/YoshiiCYN06} gave a Gray code for generic rectangulations based on a generating tree that is different from ours, resulting in a loopless algorithm.
+Their Gray code changes at most 3 edges of the rectangulation in each step, whereas our algorithm changes only 1~edge in each step for generic and for diagonal rectangulations.
 Consequently, none of the listings produced by these earlier algorithms corresponds to a walk along the skeleton of the underlying polytope.

 There has been a lot of work on combinatorial properties of rectangulations.
 Yao, Chen, Cheng and Graham~\cite{DBLP:journals/todaes/YaoCCG03} showed that diagonal rectangulations are counted by the Baxter numbers and that guillotine diagonal rectangulations are counted by the Schr\"oder numbers, using a bijection between diagonal rectangulations and twin binary trees.
 Ackerman, Barequet and Pinter~\cite{MR2233287} presented another bijection between diagonal rectangulations and Baxter permutations, which also yields a bijection between guillotine diagonal rectangulations and separable permutations.
-Shen and Chu~\cite{shen_chu_2003} provided asymptotic estimates for these two rectangulation classes.
+Leifheit~\cite{leifheit_2021} showed that this bijection can be restricted to the 1-sided variants of these two rectangulation classes by adding two permutation patterns; see Table~\ref{tab:rect}.
+Shen and Chu~\cite{shen_chu_2003} provided asymptotic estimates for diagonal rectangulations and their guillotine variant.
 Moreover, He~\cite{MR3192492} presented an optimal encoding of diagonal rectangulations with $n$ rectangles using only $3n-3$ bits, which is optimal.

 The term `generic rectangulation' was coined by Reading~\cite{MR2864445}, who established a bijection between generic rectangulations and 2-clumped permutations, proving that these permutations are representatives of equivalence classes of a lattice congruence of the weak order on the symmetric group.
 Earlier, generic rectangulations had been studied under the name `rectangular drawings' by Amano, Nakano and Yamanaka~\cite{amano_nakano_yamanaka_2007} and by Inoue, Takahashi and Fujimaki~\cite{fujimaki_inoue_takahashi_2009,DBLP:journals/ieicet/InoueTF09}, who established recursion formulas and asymptotic bounds for their number.
 More general classes of rectangular partitions were analyzed by Conant and Michaels~\cite{MR3167602}.